-Let agent i consider three candidate models for j, m_j^1 , m_j^2 , and m_j^3 , and agent j uses model m_j^1 for the setting, $m_j^ \in M_j$.
+We let agent i consider three candidate models for j, m_j^1 , m_j^2 , and m_j^3 , and agent j use the model m_j^1 for case 1.
 Fig. 7(a) reveals that all the different updating methods correctly identify the true model after some steps and gather similar rewards.
-As j is risk averse, it often offers a high price that the seller chooses to accept incurring a payoff of 3.
+However, KL assigns non-zero weights to other models as the distribution from those candidates is somewhat close to that of the true model.
+Because j is risk averse, it often offers a high price that the seller chooses to accept thereby incurring a payoff of 3.